typpos/fractorium/Data/BuildGuideQtCreator.md

 Run Visual Studio and verify there is a menu item named *Qt5*.
 Click on it and click *Qt Options*.

-Add a new Qt version to the list with the exact name of "Qt 5.5", and set its path to be one level higher than `$QTPATH`, which will be something like:
+Add a new Qt version to the list with the exact name of "Qt 5.5", and set its path to the same as `$QTPATH`, which will be something like:

 `C:\Qt\Qt5.5.1\5.5\msvc2013_64`